GoogleCloudPlatform/click-to-deploy/k8s/airflow/README.md

 kubectl delete application --namespace $NAMESPACE --selector app.kubernetes.io/name=${APP_INSTANCE_NAME}
 ```

-### Delete the persistent volumes of your installation
+### Delete the Persistent Volumes of your installation

 By design, the removal of StatefulSets in Kubernetes does not remove
 PersistentVolumeClaims that were attached to their Pods.
 This prevents your